 - While working remotely

 In many cases, yes.
-Workers’ compensation covers the consequences of a physical injury, including emotional trauma.
-Therefore, if you are physically hurt and also need mental health treatment, workers’ compensation should cover it.
+Workers’ compensation covers the pain and suffering from a physical injury, including emotional trauma.
+Therefore, you should be covered if you are physically hurt and need mental health treatment.

-However, if you suffer a psychological injury without any physical harm, you will not be eligible for workers’ comp.
-If you think you should be eligible for workers’ comp but your initial claim was denied, a Roswell workers’ compensation lawyer can help to prove that your injuries should be covered.
+However, if you suffer a psychological injury without physical harm, you will not be eligible for workers’ comp.
+If you think you should be eligible for benefits, but your initial claim was denied, one of our experienced attorneys can work to prove that your injuries should be covered.

-How Does the Insurance Company Handle a Workers’ Compensation Claim?
+How Does the Insurance Company Handle a Work-Related Injury Claim?

 An insurance company may even send you to a doctor who isn’t looking out for your best interests.
-All of this can leave you struggling financially, without the benefits you’re legally entitled to.
+This situation can leave you struggling financially without the benefits you’re legally entitled to.

-Will I Have to File a Lawsuit Against My Employer to Get Workers’ Compensation in Roswell?
+Will I Have To File a Lawsuit Against My Employer to Get Compensation?

-The workers’ compensation system guarantees that you will never have to sue your employer in Roswell for a workplace injury.
-In fact, it’s not allowed, for a few reasons:
+Georgia’s workers’ compensation system guarantees you will never have to sue your employer for a workplace injury.
+It’s not allowed for a few reasons:

-- It can be hard to predict the outcome of a lawsuit.
-Workers’ compensation takes away the uncertainty and stress.
+- It can be hard to predict the outcome of court proceedings.

-- Most workers don’t want to go up against their employers in court.
-Workers’ compensation lets workers make a claim with an insurance company, not with their employers.
+- Most employees don’t want to go up against their employers in court.

-Many of the workers who come to us for a free consultation fear that their employer will sue them if they file a workers’ compensation claim.
-But these fears are mostly unfounded – most employers want to see their workers get the care necessary to get back to the workplace.
+Many injured employees who come to us for a free consultation fear employer retaliation.
+But these fears are mostly unfounded since employers typically want to see their employees get the care necessary to return to work.